lenra-io/docs/src/markdown/getting-started/principles.md

 - {:.blue.lenra-icon-users}

     ### Users
-    They are the ones who will use our apps and benefit from them.
+    They are the ones who will use your apps and benefit from them.
 We believe that all apps should be designed with the user in mind.
 - {:.yellow.lenra-icon-bell}

     ### Listeners